GDiffuSE: Diffusion-based speech enhancement with noise model guidance: Proposed Method

 For an \ac{SE} problem, we want to add a guidance component to guide the diffusion process towards the clean speech $\by$.
 For that, we train the diffusion model in the standard way, but then we wish to sample $\bx_0$ from the conditional \ac{p.d.f.} $p_{\boldsymbol{\phi}}(\bx_0 \given \by)$, modeled by a \ac{DNN} $\boldsymbol{\phi}$.
 This can be done as described in \cite{sohl2015deep,dhariwal2021diffusion}.
 Rather than using \eqref{eq:denoising}-\eqref{eq:mu_diffwave} we use:

 where

 We set the gradient scale, $s_t$, according to the schedule:

-Intuitively, this schedule yields weak guidance when the state is very noisy and stronger guidance when the effective \ac{SNR} rises and the guidance is more reliable.
-This choice is consistent with standard \ac{SNR}-dependent scheduling for diffusion models~\cite{Karras2022EDM}, and aligns with recent evidence that guidance strength should vary with the noise level rather than remain constant~\cite{Wang2024CFG,Kynkaanniemi2024Interval}.
+Intuitively, this schedule applies stronger guidance at early, low-\ac{SNR} steps—when the estimate is dominated by noise—and gradually relaxes the guidance as the effective \ac{SNR} increases, allowing the generative model to refine fine details without over-constraining the reconstruction.
+This schedule is consistent with standard \ac{SNR}-dependent scheduling for diffusion models~\cite{Karras2022EDM}, and aligns with recent evidence that guidance strength should vary with the noise level rather than remain constant~\cite{Wang2024CFG,Kynkaanniemi2024Interval}.

 Now, given observation $\by$ we can use~\eqref{eq:denoising_cond}-\eqref{eq:mu_cond} to estimate the clean speech.
 We just need to know $\nabla_{\bx_t} \log p_{\boldsymbol{\phi}}(\by\given\bx_t)$.

 \usetikzlibrary{fit}